onsi/ginkgo/docs/index.md

 - We import the `ginkgo` and `gomega` packages into the test's top-level namespace by performing a dot-import.
 If you'd rather not do this, check out the [Avoiding Dot Imports](#avoiding-dot-imports) section below.
 - `TestBooks` is a `testing` test.
 The Go test runner will run this function when you run `go test` or `ginkgo`.
 - `RegisterFailHandler(Fail)`: A Ginkgo test signals failure by calling Ginkgo's `Fail(description string)` function.
 We pass this function to Gomega using `RegisterFailHandler`.
 This is the sole connection point between Ginkgo and Gomega.
 - `RunSpecs(t *testing.T, suiteDescription string)` tells Ginkgo to start the test suite.
 Ginkgo will automatically fail the `testing.T` if any of your specs fail.
+You should only ever call `RunSpecs` once.

 At this point you can run your suite: